usnistgov/IFA/README.md

 - Edit ifa_cl.tcl similar to ifa.tcl above
 - To create ifa_cl.exe, enter the command: freewrapTCLSH -f ifa-files.txt

-## Differences from the NIST-built version of IFC File Analyzer

 Some features are not available in the user-built version including tooltips and unzipping compressed IFC files.
-Some of the features are restored if the NIST-built version is run first.

 ## Disclaimers